-Divorces can last several months, requiring hours of paperwork and decision-making.
+Going through a divorce is emotionally challenging enough, and the legal process only compounds it.
+Divorces can last several months, requiring hours of paperwork and high-stakes decisions.

-Melone Hatley, P.C. is here for you.
-Our divorce lawyers have been recognized as a knowledgeable and compassionate team and are equipped to help you through this very difficult process.
-The goal of our team is to empower you to move forward after your divorce is finalized, settling issues such as child custody, child support, alimony, property division, and other legal issues associated with your divorce.
+At Melone Hatley, P.C. is here to empower you to move forward after your divorce is finalized, settling issues such as child custody, child support, alimony, property division, and other legal issues associated with your divorce.

-In North Carolina, to be eligible to file for a divorce, or “absolute divorce”, you must meet specific criteria.
-The primary criteria for obtaining a divorce in Charlotte, North Carolina include:
+In North Carolina, to be eligible to file for a divorce, or “absolute divorce,” you must meet specific criteria.
+Per G.S § 50, the primary criteria for obtaining a divorce in Charlotte, NC, include:

 - You and your spouse live in separate homes for a year plus one day.